Shirin David

-Barbara Shirin Davidavičius (born 11 April 1995), known professionally as Shirin David, is a German rapper, singer and former YouTuber.
+Barbara Shirin Davidavicius (born 11 April 1995), known professionally as Shirin David, is a German rapper, singer and songwriter, entrepreneur, and head of a music label.
+Initially known for creating video content on the online platform YouTube, David gained notoriety as a singer in 2015 when she was featured on the single "Du liebst mich nicht".
+Since then she has primarily continued making music as a rapper.
+David has released three full-length albums: Supersize (2019), Bitches brauchen Rap (2021), and Schlau aber blond (2025), with the first and former reaching number one chart positions in Germany.

 Early life

-Shirin David was born in Hamburg, Germany, to an Iranian father and Lithuanian mother and has one younger sister.
-She graduated from a school of opera singing, dancing and acting in Hamburg.
-David currently lives in Berlin.
-She was raised by a single mother after her father abandoned the family.
+Barbara Shirin Davidavicius was born in Hamburg to a Lithuanian mother and an Iranian father.
+She spent the first years of her life in Lithuania.
+At a young age she began to play the piano, later followed by the violin and oboe.
+At the same time, she took dance lessons at the ballet school of the Hamburg Ballet.
+She also studied at the Hamburg Youth Opera Academy.

 Career

+2015–2018: YouTube channel and Deutschland sucht den Superstar judge

-David started her YouTube channel in March 2014.
+She started her YouTube channel in March 2014.
 As of July 2021, she was the 63rd most subscribed channel in Germany with over 2.7 million subscribers.
 In 2015, she reached the top 10 of the German Charts as a feature on German R&B singer Ado Kojo's song "Du liebst mich nicht", a cover of the song with the same name by German rapper Sabrina Setlur.
 In February 2016, it was reported that David had cancelled her contract with YouTube network TubeOne Networks, who had made her famous.
 In 2017, she was one of four judges at Deutschland sucht den Superstar, the German version of American Idol.
 She moved to Berlin in 2018, having lived in Cologne for more than three years previously.